Historic Zoar Village

 The self-sustaining community of Zoar flourished in the 1830s, so much so that it was able to sale surplus products to towns outside of Zoar.
 The society's assets were estimated worth more than $1 million by 1852.

 The Zoarites were skillful gardeners.
-Their magnificent community garden was laid out over the entire village square and symbolized the biblical New Jerusalem of Revelations chapter 21.
+Their magnificent community garden was laid out over the entire village square and symbolized the biblical New Jerusalem of the Book of Revelation, Chapter 21.
 The religious beliefs reflected in the garden brought the settlers of the community together, at least until the community's leader, Baumeler, died in 1853.

 The community's passion and energy declined after the passing of their community and spiritual leader.
 In addition, the construction of railroads in the 1880s connected Zoar to the outside world, which Zoar had difficulty competing with.
 With the new transportation, young members of the community moved for wealth.
 By 1898, as more and more members left the village, the society fell away and communal property and wealth were divided among the remaining members.